mrdonado/blog/_posts/2018-09-10-kubernetes.markdown

 A service routes traffic across a set of Pods.
 They allow pods to die and replicate without impacting the application.
 Kubernetes Services handle discovery and routing.
 In order to match a set of pods, services use labels and selectors.

 The command `kubectl proxy` creates a proxy that forwards communications into the cluster-wide private network.

-Now save the pod name in an environment variable and access it through the proxy:
+In order to save the current pod name in an environment variable and access it through the proxy you can run the following command:

 ```
 export POD_NAME=$(kubectl get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}')